As a pediatrician, there may be questions or concerns about vaccines that you hear often. Read below for talking points.

 - The uptake for HPV vaccine is lower than other adolescent vaccines given at the same age.
 Please remember to recommend this as a routine vaccine along with your recommendations for Tdap, Meningococcal, and flu (if during flu season).
 One way to do this is to say: “Today your child is due for 4 vaccines, influenza, HPV, Meningococcal, and Tdap.
 Do you have any questions?”

-- Even though a shot may hurt, it is very quick and much easier than suffering from a serious disease, such as meningitis or cancer.
+- Even though a shot may pinch, it is very quick and much easier than serious diseases like meningitis and cancer.

-- There are no benefits to waiting, but doing so can put your child at risk for these diseases, as they will be unprotected for longer.
+- There are no benefits to waiting.
+Doing so puts your child at risk for diseases, and they will be unprotected for longer.

 - There are ways to reduce pain during vaccination.
 Stroking the skin or applying pressure to the skin before the shot can help.
 Medication can also be provided to numb your child’s skin.

-- Even though only females can get cervical cancer, HPV vaccine can protect both males and females from genital warts and cancers of the mouth, throat, anus, and genitals.
+- HPV vaccine protect from genital warts and cancers of the mouth, throat, anus, cervix, and genitals.

 - A preteen boy who receives HPV vaccine can also protect his future partner.
 Men and women infected with HPV often have no symptoms.
 Women can get cervical cancer screenings, but there is no such test for men.
 Men who are infected and don't know it can spread HPV to a partner.